Genghis Khan biography

 With the annihilation of the Khwarizm Dynasty, Genghis Khan once again turned his attention east to China.
 The Tanguts of Xi Xia had defied his orders to contribute troops to the Khwarizm campaign and were in open revolt.
 In a string of victories against Tangut cities, Genghis Khan defeated enemy armies and sacked the capital of Ning Hia.
 Soon one Tangut official surrendered after another, and the resistance ended.
 Genghis Khan hadn't quite extracted all the revenge he wanted for the Tangut betrayal, however, and ordered the execution of the imperial family, thus ending the Tangut lineage.

 Among the many descendents of Genghis Khan is Kublai Khan, who was the son of Tolui, Genghis Khan's youngest son.
-From a young age, Kublai had a strong interest in Chinese civilization and throughout his life did much to incorporate Chinese customs and culture into Mongol rule.
+At a young age, Kublai had a strong interest in Chinese civilization and, throughout his life, did much to incorporate Chinese customs and culture into Mongol rule.
 Kublai rose to prominence in 1251, when his eldest brother, Mongke, became Khan of the Mongol Empire and placed him as governor of the southern territories.
 Kublai distinguished himself by increasing agricultural production and expanding Mongol territory.
 After Mongke's death, Kublai and his other brother, Arik Boke, fought for control of the empire.
-After three years of intertribal warfare, Kublai was victorious and was made Great Khan and emperor of the Yuan Dynasty of China.
+After three years of intertribal warfare, Kublai was victorious, and he was made Great Khan and emperor of the Yuan Dynasty of China.